Ethanol-98/Ethanol-98/README.md

 Here are some of the technologies I work with:

-- Language 1 (e.g., Python, JavaScript)
+- Python
+- Java
-- Language 2
+- Swift
-- Framework 1 (e.g., React, Django)
-- Tool 1 (e.g., Docker, Git)

 ## Collaboration